Acupuncture and Yin Yoga Immersion Series

 AcuYoga is grounded in Five Elements theory: The elements being Wood, Fire, Earth, Metal, Water.

 All physical practices are accessible.
-Less is more.

 Each 2.5 hour immersion explores the Element associated with the particular Season we are in.

-– Its Personality: physical qualities associated with the Element
+Element Personality: associated with the Element

-– Acupuncture: ‘Super’ Acupuncture Points to boost Qi
+Acupuncture: ‘Super’ Acupuncture Points to boost Qi

-– Reflection time
+Reflection time

-Late Summer – Earth Element – Sat 13 Sept
+Late Summer – Earth Element – Sat 13 Sept – BOOK HERE

 Autumn – Metal Element – Sat 8 Nov

-Winter – Water Element – Sat 10 Jan 2026!
+Winter – Water Element – Sat 10 Jan (2026)

-The foundations of Traditional Chinese Medicine (TCM) are deeply rooted in the balance and harmony of the body’s vital energy – Qi and the dynamic interplay of the complementary but opposite forces of Yin and Yang.
+The foundations of Traditional Chinese Medicine (TCM) are deeply rooted in the balance and harmony of the body’s vital energy – Qi – and the interplay of the complementary but opposite forces of Yin and Yang.

 Five Elements Theory is a fascinating framework that describes the flow of energy and the interconnectedness of life.